Kasenkina Case: Fall from consulate window

 On August 12, after five days at the consulate, Kasenkina fell from a high third floor window to the building's concrete fenced yard.
 She survived and was taken to the hospital.
 In Lomakin's version, she had jumped in suicidal despair.
 Four inspectors of the New York Police headed by Deputy Chief Inspector Conrad Rotingast were allowed by Lomakin to enter the consulate building and inspect the teacher's room for a possible suicide note.
 They found a sealed letter addressed to Moscow, which was translated by an FBI translator, after which a photostat was made and "the letter was returned to the Consulate unopened".

 In the letter, written to her friends or relatives on June 10, 1948, Kasenkina wrote: "We shall see one another very, very soon.
 I dream every day, every hour, and every minute of the moment of our meeting...
 It seems that even now I see the shores of our distant, vast and beloved Fatherland!.."
-Graphology experts proved that both letters were written by Kasenkina.
+Graphology practitioners decided both letters were written by Kasenkina.
 Susan Carruthers, a history professor at Rutgers University wrote in her book Prisoners of the Cold War: Imprisonment, Escape and Brainwashing: "In the first 6 hours at the hospital Kasenkina explained her action by the fact that she wanted to end it all."

 She made no statements about a desire to obtain political asylum.
 In the hospital, Kasenkina was banned from communicating with Soviet representatives, while visits by Zenzinov, Tolstaya and reporters were permitted.
 The mass media called her action a "leap to freedom" and harshly predicted: "Soviet Consul May Face Firing Squad" and "Failure to Hold Kasenkina May Mean Death".